sncsenpai/sn-notebook/sn-dev-standards/agile/scrum-glossary.md

 ## O

-**Openness**: One of the five Scrum Values.
+**Openness:** One of the five Scrum Values.
 Items which represent work or value.

 ## P

 **Pair Programming:** agile software development practice popularized by Extreme Programming in which two team members jointly create new functionality.

-**Parking Lot**: An unofficial extension of a meeting that often follows The Daily Scrum where the members of the Scrum Team discuss in-depth issues, impediments, or topics that go beyond the scope of the Daily Scrum.
+**Parking Lot:** An unofficial extension of a meeting that often follows The Daily Scrum where the members of the Scrum Team discuss in-depth issues, impediments, or topics that go beyond the scope of the Daily Scrum.
 Only attended by those required to reach resolution on the issues raised.

-**Product Backlog**: A Scrum Artifact that consists of an ordered list of the work to be done in order to create, maintain and sustain a product.
+**Product Backlog:** A Scrum Artifact that consists of an ordered list of the work to be done in order to create, maintain and sustain a product.
 Managed by the Product Owner.

-**Product Backlog Item (PBI)**: A change to be made to the product in a future release (for example a feature, function, requirement, enhancement, or fix).
+**Product Backlog Item (PBI):** A change to be made to the product in a future release (for example a feature, function, requirement, enhancement, or fix).
 Higher ordered Product Backlog items are usually clearer and more detailed than lower ordered ones.

-**Product Backlog refinement**: the activity in a Sprint through which the Product Owner and the Developers add granularity to the Product Backlog.
+**Product Backlog refinement:** the activity in a Sprint through which the Product Owner and the Developers add granularity to the Product Backlog.

-**Product Feedback**: Stakeholder input that is analysed to inform the next iteration, and path of a product or service.
+**Product Feedback:** Stakeholder input that is analysed to inform the next iteration, and path of a product or service.
 Goals of the feedback are to:

 - Validate & Understand how customers interact with the product
 - Capture ideas and emerging requirements for functionality